TuhinCodeCraft/AllAboutJWT/README.md

 - Authentication vs Authorization
 - How do you securely store a JWT on the client-side
 - Common usecases of JWT
-- How can you ivalidate JWT
+- How can you invalidate JWT
 - JWT vs SESSIONS

 ## Contributing